What is Oppositional Defiant Disorder?

 • Purposefully annoying others

-As of this time, researchers still don’t 100% what causes ODD.
-In order to start discussions, they’ve developed two theories: ³
+As of this time, researchers still don’t 100% know what causes ODD.
+To start discussions, they’ve developed two theories: ³

 • Learning Theory – The concept that negative symptoms of ODD are learned through the bleak reinforcement techniques of parents and other powers (i.e. teachers).
 The more negative reinforcement a child experiences, the more likely they’ll struggle with ODD symptoms.
-Most notably due to the fact that parents continue giving a child what they want (attention or reactions) from bad behavior.
+Most notably when parents continue giving a child what they want (attention or reactions) to bad behavior.

 Since researchers don’t know what causes ODD, there’s no method of preventing it in children.
-However, some research suggests that early intervention programs can be helpful in teaching children how to deal with anger and develop social skills. ⁴
+However, some research suggests that early intervention programs can help teach children how to deal with anger and develop social skills.

 If you have a teen who struggles with ODD, they’re more likely to benefit from psychotherapies (talk therapies), learning social skills, and receiving help with schoolwork (i.e. a tutor).

-However, since ODD may be a cause of parenting, it’s also beneficial to sign up for parent-management training programs.
+Still, since ODD may be a cause of parenting, it’s also may help to sign up for parent-management training programs.
 These will teach you how to manage a child’s behavior and develop positive reinforcement methods.

-The sooner an ODD is diagnosed, the better chance your child has at overcoming the condition.
+The sooner ODD is diagnosed, the better chance your child has at overcoming the condition.

 There is no standard testing for ODD.
 Instead, a doctor will ask questions about your child’s behavior and run a few mental health screenings.
-Other tests may take place in order to ensure your child isn’t struggling with another condition.
+Other tests may take place to ensure your child doesn’t struggle with another condition.

 The most prominent treatment for ODD is various types of therapies, including: